-Transferable skills in the Republic of Korea are understood as (1) Vocational Basic Competencies (VBC) and (2) Career Development Competencies (CDC).
+Transversal skills in the Republic of Korea are understood as (1) Vocational Basic Competencies (VBC) and (2) Career Development Competencies (CDC).
 VBC (see Table 4) is contained in the Korean National Competency Standards (KNCS) and is composed of ten skills, which are further sub-divided into high, medium and low skill levels.
 KNCS, which can be compared to the Australian Core Skills for Work Developmental Framework, is aimed at TVET institutions, such as vocational high schools and vocational training centres.
-On the other hand CDC (see Table 5), which can be compared to transferable skills as defined in the EFA Global Monitoring Report 2012, focuses on lifelong career development for students of all disciplines and at all stages of education.
+On the other hand CDC (see Table 5), focuses on lifelong career development for students of all disciplines and at all stages of education.